kubernetes/website/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

 MySQL and Wordpress each use a Persistent Volume to store data.
 While Kubernetes supports many different [Types of PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes), this tutorial covers [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).

-**Note:** If you already have a Kubernetes cluster running on Google Container Engine, please follow [this guide](https://cloud.google.com/container-engine/docs/tutorials/persistent-disk).
+**Note:** If you have a Kubernetes cluster running on Google Container Engine, please follow [this guide](https://cloud.google.com/container-engine/docs/tutorials/persistent-disk).
 {: .note}

 ### Setting up a hostPath Volume

 A `hostPath` volume emulates network-attached storage.

 **Warning:** Only use `hostPaths` for developing and testing.
 Data does not move between nodes.
-If a Pod dies, the data is lost even if the Pod restarts on a new node.
+If a Pod dies, the data disappears even if the Pod restarts on a new node.
 {: .warning}

 1. Launch a terminal window in the directory you downloaded the manifest files.